 - 1. Living room and family room furniture. - 2.
 Dining room furniture. - 3.
 Kitchen appliances including stove, refrigerator with separate freezer compartment, exhaust fan, and dishwasher. - 4.
 Furnishings for special rooms such as sun porch, den, etc. that may be different from one charge to another. - 5.
 Laundry equipment automatic washer and dryer. - 6.
-Standard television connection (providing at least 30 channels/basic cable package), high speed internet service fast enough to support streaming where available, and one telephone line (cell or land line).
-As churches/parsonages are located in a variety of geographical areas, we encourage discussion at the local church level to provide comparable communication services and cost saving measures such as bundling of services. - 7.
-Floor coverings (solid surfaces are preferred). - 8.
+Standard television connection or equivalent such as streaming services (providing at least 30 channels/basic cable package), high speed internet service fast enough to support streaming where available, and one telephone line (cell or land line).
+As churches/parsonages are located in a variety of geographical areas, we encourage discussion at the local church level to provide comparable communication services and cost saving measures such as bundling of services.

+- 7. Floor coverings (solid surfaces are preferred). - 8.
 Functioning window shades and blinds, or curtains/drapes. - 9.
-One fire extinguisher in kitchen and one extinguisher outside of the furnace room.
-There shall be at least one extinguisher per floor level.
-All fire extinguishers, smoke detectors and Carbon Monoxide detectors are to be in compliance with local code requirements for rental properties and certificate of occupancy. - 10.
-Closets or free standing storage units in each bedroom. - 11.
-Drive and walkways should be hard surfaced. - 12.
-Minimally acceptable outside light for safety to illuminate walkways and driveways. - 13.
+Closets or free-standing storage units in each bedroom. - 10.
 Trash cans.
-In municipalities where garbage pickup is not part of the tax base and is billed to the parsonage, that local church is responsible to pay for this service. - 14.
-Suitable equipment for lawn care and snow removal corresponding to the size and condition of lawns/driveways/walkways and/or appropriate lawn/plowing services. - 15.
+In municipalities where garbage pickup is not part of the tax base and is billed to the parsonage, that local church is responsible to pay for this service. - 11.
+Suitable equipment for lawn care and snow removal corresponding to the size and condition of lawns/driveways/walkways and/or appropriate lawn/plowing services. - 12.
 A study for the pastor in either the parsonage or church building.
-Office furnishings shall include a desk, desk chair, minimally acceptable shelving for the pastor's library, additional chairs, and a locking filing cabinet. - 16.
-Parsonage electrical service shall conform to the current National Electrical Code. - 17.
-Parsonages shall be supplied with adequate HVAC systems commensurate with local conditions. - 18.
-Parking space for a minimum of one (1) car shall be provided. - 19.
-The septic or sewer system shall be fully functional and meet the needs of the parsonage family.
-Maintenance of septic systems is the responsibility of the church.
+Office furnishings shall include a desk, desk chair, minimally acceptable shelving for the pastor's library, additional chairs, and a locking filing cabinet. - 13.
+Parking space for a minimum of one (1) car shall be provided.